Last updated July 20, 2026 — pricing and features re-verified

 What's the best free AI clipping tool for Kick?

-Eklipse's free tier (auto-highlights with clip limits) and StreamLadder's free editor tools (manual editing only — its ClipGPT AI clipping is a paid $27/mo tier) are the best zero-cost starting points, and ClipMe's founding-beta tier ships real watermark-free clips.
+StreamLadder's free editor tools (manual editing only — its ClipGPT AI clipping is a paid $27/mo tier) are the best zero-cost starting point, Eklipse's free plan now caps at 3 AI highlights total (since June 1, 2026), and ClipMe's founding-beta tier ships real watermark-free clips.
 Note the first two are post-stream, not live.

 Why do AI clippers pick bad moments on stream footage?